Alemi7523/Alemi7523.github.io/index.md

 - Push Florin to the truth.
   - This leads to another choice that it is important.
-    - Tell Floring the truth
+    - Tell Florin the truth
       - This exposes Flora, which depending on further actions may lead to Florin’s death or not.
     - …
-      - You will end up in Flora’s Path after the next scene outside.
+      - You will end up in [Flora Path](#flora-path) after the next scene outside.
 - Turn the video off
-  - You will end up in Flora’s Path after the next scene outside.
+  - You will end up in [Flora Path](#flora-path) after the next scene outside.

 After the scene, leave room.

 If exposed Flora on the other route, you continue on this point here.
-Note that if you are here, it is possible to unlock Florin’s death, which means a bad end for him
+Note that if you are here, it is possible to unlock Florin’s death, which means a bad end for him.

 **Friendship Point Choice:**
 - It’s not meaningless.
 (Flora -4, Florin +2)